FranklyGD/Tunic-Translator/README.md

 # Tunic Translator

-Converts between phenomes and runes of Trunic!
+Converts between phonemes and runes of Trunic!

 Also generates tones based off of the audible language Tuneic!